A Spanish journey

 Disarray UK.
-People chanted “We want our country back” – meaning England for Scotland, Northern Ireland and real Ireland, the Republic, all want to remain with Europe.
+People chanted “We want our country back” – meaning England.
+Scotland, Northern Ireland and the real Ireland, the Republic, all want to remain with Europe.
 So did most of London, but for once it didn’t rule the roost.

 And the Gibraltarians were livid too.
 Over 98 per cent had voted to remain sane and European.
 Now they were abandoned, marooned.
 What next for 30,000 loyal ‘Brits’?

 The slap in the face

 When my plane emptied us out at Malaga’s new airport there was a shock.
 Over 250 of us found ourselves in single file at the ‘Aliens’ section.
 No ‘EU Citizens’ fast track for us.

 This wasn’t a case of Spain taking immediate retribution for England’s brazen racism.
 The plane was two hours late, exchanged for one on a featureless flat field somewhere in Middle England when the toilets failed to function.
 This was the first of many symbolic events I encountered.
 Late, we got herded to the non-EU resident’s line.
 The lone security guard scrutinized our passports one page at a time.

 “Get used to it,” I responded, and looked him in the eye.
 “This is what Brexit has given us.
 We are now officially foreigners, the thing unionist millionaires warned we would become only if we voted to reinstate Scotland’s nationhood.

 I turned to the assembled line, and in my best after-dinner voice shouted, “Repeat, after me, everybody, ‘No soy Inglés.
 Soy Escocés!'”
-The ripple of understanding that ran down the line turn into full realisation and then applause.
+The ripple of understanding that ran down the line turned into giggles and then applause.

 I opened my European passport at the photograph and repeated the phrase to the security guard in the glass booth but with a calculated addition.